The quadratic minimum spanning tree problem: lower bounds via extended formulations: Numerical results

 The benchmark set OP is introduced by \citet{ONCAN20101762} and consists of 480 instances.
 These instances consist of complete graphs with $n\in \{ 6,7,\ldots, 17,18, 30, 30, 40, 50 \}$ vertices and are divided into three types.
 In particular, in OPsym the linear (resp., quadratic) costs are uniformly distributed at random in $\{1,\ldots, 100\}$ (resp., $\{1,\ldots, 20\}$).
 In OPvsym the linear costs are uniformly distributed at random in $\{1,\ldots, 10 000\}$, while the quadratic costs are obtained associating to the vertices $i\in V$ random values $w(i)$ uniformly distributed in $\{1,\ldots, 10\}$ and setting $q_{ \{ i,j \},\{k,l \} } = w(i)w(j)w(k)w(l)$.
 In OPesym the vertices are spread uniformly at random in a square of length side 100, the linear costs are the Euclidean distances between the end vertices of each edge, while the quadratic costs are the Euclidean distances between the midpoints of the edges.

-We introduce the benchmark set VS. Our benchmark consists of 24 instances.
+We introduce the benchmark set SV\footnote{Interested reader can download SV instances from the following link:\\ \url{https://drive.google.com/drive/folders/1bpF8AfAn2K5QGSoB6Yl76znw6PwdvItb} }.
+Our benchmark consists of 24 instances.
 For given a size $n \in \{10,12,14,16,18,20,25,30\}$, density $d \in \{ 33\%, 67 \%, 100 \% \}$, a maximum cost for the diagonal entries, and a maximum cost for the off-diagonal entries, we generate an instance in the following way. $10 \%$ of the rows are randomly chosen.
 These rows will have high costs with each other (between 90\% and 100\% of the maximum off-diagonal cost), and low costs with rest (between 20\% and 40\% of the maximum off-diagonal cost).
 The rows that are not selected have an interaction cost of between 50\% and 70\% of the maximum off-diagonal cost.
 Finally, the impact of diagonal entries is greatly minimized, between 0 and 20\% of the maximum diagonal cost.
 The cost matrices obtained this way are not symmetric, but they can be made so at the user's convenience.